aman9113/newyear2024/README.md

-This project is essentially designed with HTML and CSS for New Year 2024.
+This projectproject is essentially designed with HTML and CSS for New Year 2024.
 Create a repository for this project and send it to your friend.

 Link to visit https://aman9113.github.io/newyear2024/